-In this PhD Information Session Webinar, the program director and current Boston College PhD students give an overview about the program.
+On September 22, 2015 there will be a PhD Information Session Webinar.
+The program director and current Boston College PhD students will give an overview about the program.
+If you are interested in participating, please register for the 2015 Webinar.
+More detailed information will follow.

 Boston College School of Social Work is home to a highly productive community of scholars whose research advances the field of social welfare and the practice of social work.
 Join this unique community, and our curriculum will prepare you to excel as a researcher and teacher in leading academic and social welfare institutions worldwide.

 We nurture independence and original thinking to let you craft innovative research and constructive policy agendas for social change.
 You will develop expertise in:

 Boston College School of Social Work offers three separate PhD curriculums:

 PhD in Social Work